traefik/traefik/README.md

 Traditional reverse-proxies are not natively dynamic.
 You can't change their configuration and hot-reload easily.

-Here enters Træfɪk.
+Here enters Træfik.

 ![Architecture](docs/img/architecture.png)

-Træfɪk can listen to your service registry/orchestrator API, and knows each time a microservice is added, removed, killed or upgraded, and can generate its configuration automatically.
+Træfik can listen to your service registry/orchestrator API, and knows each time a microservice is added, removed, killed or upgraded, and can generate its configuration automatically.
 Routes to your services will be created instantly.

 Run it and forget it!

 ## Features